 South side of a boundary fence to break up the lawn and fence

-An impressive hosta that towers above any other hosta plants, growing up to 1-2m with wide blue-green leaves that can reach 45cm wide.
+An impressive hosta, towering above any other hosta plants and growing up to 1-2m.
+The wide, blue-green leaves can reach 45cm wide.
 An outstanding focal point.
 No minimum number required.
 If you have any questions, please don't hesitate to contact us.

 Helleborus Jacob boasts large single crisp white fragrant flowers with yellow centres that attract your eye from winter and into spring.